lambdaclass/cairo-vm/README.md

 # Cleopatra Cairo VM

-Cleaopatra is a Rust implementation of the Cairo VM
+Cleaopatra is a Rust implementation of the Cairo VM.

-## Must Read
+## Cairo

 * From Cairo Documentation: [How Cairo Works](https://www.cairo-lang.org/docs/how_cairo_works/index.html#how-cairo-works)